NoroffFEU/development-platforms/src/content/docs/frameworks/Astro/astro-case-study.md

 - **November 2021:** Astro v0.21 is released which included improved build optimizations, enhanced CSS and image handling and more support for component frameworks.

 - **May 2022:** Astro reaches an important milestone with the release of v1.0.
-This major release solidified its core features and offered enhanced stability, better performance and even better developer convencience.
+This major release solidified its core features and offered enhanced stability, better performance and even better developer convenience.

 - **2024:** Astro has a continued development and community growth and it keeps evolving with regular updates, solidifying its position in the world of web development.